ApexNode-host/ApexNode-Docs/billing/server-management/index.md

 ### Self Managed (Free)
 You’re fully responsible for configuring, and maintaining your server.

+While we don’t set things up or optimize the server for you, we’ll assist with questions, errors, and general troubleshooting via our normal support channels (tickets or Discord).

 ---

 ### Basic Management ($25 / one-time setup fee)